lpotthast/axum-keycloak-auth/README.md

 ## Planned

+- OIDC-discovery as done in [leptos-keycloak-auth](https://docs.rs/leptos-keycloak-auth) with automated JWK retrieval.
 - Ability to provide a custom type into which the token is parsed, with which non-standard JWT claims can be extracted without overhead.
 - Allowing fine-grained control over how an `AuthError` is converted into a response.
 Giving the user control and the ability to add context, roll their own.